Towards Flexible Anonymous Networks: FAN Case Study: The Dropmark

-The overhead cost of the defense is minimal, thanks to the conservative protocol policy shipped with the dropmark circuit padding machine.
-Figure~\ref{fig:dropmark_overhead} shows the overall bandwidth overhead induced by the dropmark defense during the simulation.
-During $1$ hour of virtual time, the clients generated $643,005$ active circuits on which the dropmark defense has been activated.
-Figure~\ref{fig:dropmark_res} shows that, on average, the middle relays sent $114.25$ padding cells in these circuits to cover potential dropmark attempts in periods of silence created by the Tor Routing Protocol, totaling $\approx 70$ million ($\approx 36 GB$) cells during the virtual hour over the whole network.
-While these numbers may look large, they represent a small overhead of $3.92$\% for the overall network goodput.
-Moreover, thanks to the deployed protocol restriction, the defense requires only to cover on average $350$ms of expected protocol silence (Figure~\ref{fig:dropmark_res}).
-Note that, because recent Tor topologies have a scarce total exit capacity~\cite{claps-ccs2020}, slightly increasing the bandwidth usage in the entry and middle region of Tor circuits is not expected to impact the clients' goodput.
+During $1$ hour of virtual time, the $37,617$ emulated Tor clients altogether generated $74,444$ active circuits every 10 minutes in aggregate.
+Figure~\ref{fig:dropmark_res} shows that, on average, with $\textbf{gap}=70ms$ the middle relays sent $217$ padding cells in these circuits to cover potential Dropmark attempts, totaling $\approx 98$ million cells ($\approx 47 GiB$) during the virtual hour over the whole network.
+While these numbers may look large, they represent a small overhead of $3.6$\% for the overall network goodput (throughput of RELAY command cells).
+Moreover, thanks to the deployed protocol restriction, the defense is only required to cover on average $390$ms of expected protocol silence (Figure~\ref{fig:dropmark_res}).
+Varying the defense parameters allows full control over the overhead.
+Note that, because recent Tor topologies have a scarce total exit capacity~\cite{claps-ccs2020}, slightly increasing the bandwidth usage in the entry and middle parts of Tor circuits is not expected to impact the clients' goodput with is bottle-necked by exit bandwidth.